About cockroach traps

 Roach trap baits can be pretty much anything edible.
 Breadcrumbs, pieces of fruits and vegetables, anything that a roach would eat.
 Sugar and sweets are the most tempting thing for roaches, with chocolate being very close to the top of the list.
 This is one thing in which roaches and humans are not that different.

-Buying a cockroach trap can be tricky for one very simple reason – most cockroach traps are intended for different usages.
-Yes, there are objective criteria from which you can judge some as “better” than others or as “best” overall, in terms of the different types of roach traps – they all have their uses.
-Some are meant to be big in order to trap as many roaches as possible, but that makes them harder to fit underneath furniture or behind kitchen appliances.
+Some traps are meant to be big in order to trap as many roaches as possible, but that makes them harder to fit underneath furniture or behind kitchen appliances.
 Others are intentionally really small as to be easily placed anywhere you want, but that usually demotes them to just detection and monitoring devices as they can hardly deal with a full-blown roach infestation.

 - Do I have children or pets that I need to keep off of the roach traps?
 As we mentioned above, some roach traps are safer for pets and kids than others, so you should always consider them first if you have either kids or pets.